Social Work (SW)

 Acquaints students with the values of the field of social work and the Code of Ethics of the National Association of Social Workers to help them begin to develop the ability to effectively deal with the ethical issues they will be confronted with in professional practice.
 Increases students awareness of new and emerging ethical issues and provide tools and methodologies for ethical decision-making.
 Addresses ethical dilemmas involving conflict between personal values, agency guidelines, professional standards, and cultural differences.
 Includes discussion of models for ethical decision-making, the NASW Code of Ethics, as well as the codes of ethics of other human services professional organizations.

-SW 371G.
-Diversity Issues in Social Work Practice GI.
+SW 3710G.
+Diversity Issues in Social Work Practice.
 (3 Credits)

 Prerequisite(s): Admission into the BSW program and University Advanced Standing

-Increases understanding and appreciation of diverse client populations, the nature of cultural identity, group membership and differential access to resources, and strategies to combat discrimination, oppression and economic deprivation and to promote social and economic justice.
-Examines socio-identities including: race, ethnicity, religion, gender, social class, sexual orientation, abilities, and age.
+Increases understanding and appreciation of diverse client populations, the nature of cultural identity, group membership and differential access to resources.
+Explores strategies to combat discrimination, oppression, and economic deprivation and to promote cultural humility and social and economic justice.
+Examines socio-identities including: race, ethnicity, religion, gender, social class, sexual orientation, abilities, and age including how they intersect.
 Includes discussion of oppressive and discriminatory experiences as well as resilience and strengths encountered by different groups.
 Explores similarities, differences, and controversies between diverse populations in the context of their personal values and professional policy and practice.

-Increases understanding and appreciation of diverse client populations, the nature of cultural identity, group membership and differential access to resources, and strategies to combat discrimination, oppression and economic deprivation and to promote social and economic justice.
-Examines socio-identities including: race, ethnicity, religion, gender, social class, sexual orientation, abilities, and age.
+Increases understanding and appreciation of diverse client populations, the nature of cultural identity, group membership and differential access to resources.
+Explores strategies to combat discrimination, oppression, and economic deprivation and to promote cultural humility and social and economic justice.
+Examines socio-identities including: race, ethnicity, religion, gender, social class, sexual orientation, abilities, and age including how they intersect.
 Includes discussion of oppressive and discriminatory experiences as well as resilience and strengths encountered by different groups.
 Explores similarities, differences, and controversies between diverse populations in the context of their personal values and professional policy and practice.

 SW 3750.
 Child Abuse Neglect and Domestic Violence.
 (3 Credits)